-Below is the gazetteer entry from 1990.
+Below is a revised version of the piece I wrote on the hospital around 1990.
 I remember the hospital quite well, it was one that was particularly impressive, architecturally and for its setting.
 It was quite a shock to see what has happened since.

 LENNOX CASTLE HOSPITAL, LENNOXTOWN Lennox Castle, situated at the western edge of the hospital complex, was built between 1837 and 1841 to designs by David Hamilton.

 It was designed in a picturesque neo‑Norman style with castellated and battered walls, and an imposing porte‑cochere.
-There are some fine interiors on the principal floor but the building has suffered badly from subsidence.
-The external stonework is also in very poor condition near the ground and has been roughly patched up with concrete rendering.
+In the 1980s there were some fine interiors on the principal floor but the building had suffered badly from subsidence.
+The external stonework was also in very poor condition near the ground and had been roughly patched up with concrete rendering.

 In April 1925 Glasgow Parish Council resolved to build a new Mental Deficiency Institution under the provisions of the 1913 Act.
 In 1927 Lennox Castle and its vast estate were purchased, and plans prepared for what was to be the largest and best equipped hospital of this type in Britain.
 It was to provide 1,200 beds at a cost of 1.25 million.
 Work began in 1929 to designs by Wylie, Shanks & Wylie.
 The hospital was finally completed in 1936.
 The site was divided into five sections; a male division, a female division, a hospital section, married staff houses and the engine house.
 The male and female sections each consisted of ten dormitory blocks for 60 patients.
 These were split into two main wards with 28 beds and two side rooms with two beds, together with a day‑room and sanitary annexe.
 Meals were to be provided in two central dining‑halls capable of seating 600 patients each.
 Above the dining‑hall, accommodation was provided for unmarried male attendants.